Push To Name Muslim Brotherhood A Terrorist Group Worries U.S. Offshoots

 An assimilation story?

 Any designation of the group as a "terrorist organization" would have to come from the State Department.
-Muslim leaders and some civil rights groups say such a designation could expose Muslim-American civic groups to harsh new scrutiny.
+Muslim leaders and some civil rights groups say such a designation could expose Muslim American civic groups to harsh new scrutiny.
 Mosques, schools and Muslim charities that have received past support from the Muslim Brotherhood could face investigations.

 Many of those groups were established with the support of Muslim Brotherhood activists who had immigrated as students.
 Having arrived in the United States still focused on the struggles of Muslims overseas from Kashmir to Palestine, the brotherhood members gradually turned their attention to the situation of Muslims in America.